Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 When the black walnuts have just fallen from the tree they look like rough green balls.
 As they mature on the ground, their husk turn from green to very dark brown (or even black).
 Inside the tough husk is the hard shell protecting the edible nut.

-Another distinguishing feature of black walnut trees is that they produce toxic chemicals in the soil.
-You can tell black walnut trees because plants don’t grow in a 50 to 80 foot (15 – 24 m) radius around the tree.
+Another distinguishing characteristic of black walnut trees is the release of toxic chemicals into the soil, which inhibit plant growth within a radius of 50 to 80 feet (15 – 24 m) around the tree.

 Walnut tree bark: The black walnut tree has dark gray to brown bark with deep ridges in diamond shapes.
 The distinctive bark pattern makes it easy to identify black walnut trees in the winter.